abelmarin/Ponzi_Scheme/README.md

 # Ponzi_Scheme
 School Project for a class about blockchain and smart contracts.
-We got to learn some of the basics of Solidity.
+We got to learn the basics of Solidity.